Conflux-Chain/conflux-doc/docs/javascript-api.md

 ## ConfluxWeb.cfx.Contract.methods.estimateGas

-Will call estimate the gas a method execution will take when executed in the EVM without.
+Will call estimate the gas a method execution will take when executed in the EVM without sending any transaction.
 The estimation can differ from the actual gas used when later sending a transaction, as the state of the smart contract can be different at that time.

 > NOTE: contract instance create code see Contract.constructor